One thing I’ve gotten really clear on this year is figuring out exactly what works for me (and what doesn’t) when it comes to my peloton workouts.

 In other words, skin temperature plays a role in thermoregulation and can provide viable feedback about things like the menstrual cycle, or fever.

-- Breathing rate – Breathing rate, also called respiratory rate (RR) is the number of breaths you do within 60 seconds.
+The breathing rate (also called respiratory rate) is the number of breaths you do within 60 seconds.
 According to studies, to normal breathing rate is between 18 and 20 breaths per minute.

 Fitbit app has a new feature where you can track and monitor your stress.
 It also has several stress management options like mindfulness sessions.